Mera Saaya: Plot

 Thakur Rakesh Singh, an affluent descendant of the royalty, is a lawyer and happily married to Geeta for three years.
 He goes to London for higher studies and after one year receives the news of his wife's illness.
 He immediately comes back only to witness his wife's death in his hands.
 He builds a small memorial in her memory in his mansion.
 He deeply mourns her by always sitting at that memorial and listening to recorded songs sung by Geeta.

 Meanwhile, a police inspector, Daljit, comes to meet him and tells him about a bandit they caught the other day, Raina, who claims to be the wife of Rakesh.
 Rakesh meets her and is shocked as she looks exactly like Geeta.
-He refutes that she was his wife as he saw his wife dying and cremated her with his own hands.
+He refuses that she was his wife as he saw his wife dying and cremated her with his own hands.
 However, the woman claims that she is indeed Geeta and tells him about intimate moments they shared.
 Rakesh is surprised but suspects some mischief on her part.

 The case proceeds in the court and Rakesh starts to cross-examine her.
 She answers every question correctly and claims that she was kidnapped by someone two to three days before her arrest.
 When Rakesh asks why she has no mangala sutra on her, which is a traditional cultural ornament for married Hindu women, she tells him that she removed it before going out on that day.
 He does not believe her, as Geeta considered the mangala sutra very sacred and wouldn't have removed it.

 After some drama, he asks her about her diary, which Geeta always keeps near her and she fails to answer.
 He decides that she is an impostor and asks the court to convict her.
 She becomes emotionally unstable and ends up in a mental institution.
 One night, she escapes from there and comes to Rakesh's house.
 There, she explains to Rakesh what had happened.

 Geeta had a twin sister named Nisha, who was a bandit just like their mother.
 Geeta hid the fact about her criminal family and married Rakesh.
 But one day her sister arrived in a pitiable condition and asked her for shelter for one night.
 Geeta, seeing her sick, decided to buy medicine.
 As she didn't want her family members to know about Nisha, she switched attire with her twin and naively gave her mangalsutra to Nisha before heading out of the house.
 Ranjit Singh, Nisha's husband, mistook her for Nisha and takes her away without giving her a chance to explain.
 When Ranjit Singh discovers that she wasn't Nisha, he wanted to take her back, but the police arrested them on the way back.
 While she was explaining this to Rakesh, Ranjit Singh arrives and confirms her story.
 Police shoot him and he dies at Nisha's memorial.
 Rakesh and Geeta reconcile and continue their domestic life.